butcherman/Tech_Bench/README.md

 Tech Bench is a custom Content Management System (CMS) built to aid service technicians store and share information for the systems and customers they maintain.

-The Tech Bench consists of three major sections:
+## The Tech Bench consists of three major sections:

 System Information
 ------------------
-Users can store files for individual system types such as; documentation, firmware, and general notes.
+Users can store files for individual system types such as; documentation, firmware, and helpful notes.
 This informaiton can be accessed by any registered user.
-This gives a central location to store this information rather than relying on needing access to several different manufacturers web sites.
+This gives your company a central location to store this information rather than relying on needing access to several different manufacturers web sites.

 Customer Information
 --------------------